MLeidel/codescriber/CSdoc.md

 _CodeScriber_ is written to be a desktop application.
 All the software resides on the local machine.
 For simplicity, the "Ace" library is loaded from a CDN.

-Some features have not been activated because I've chosen features specifically for my own use.

 _CodeScriber_ is a code editor written completely in scripting languages: HTML, CSS, Javascript, Python3.
 So theoretically, you could modify it without too much effort, if you want to.